bruneaug/DShield-SIEM/README.md

 $ sudo docker compose up -d <br>

+### Setup Docker Auto-Restart on Reboot
-Enable and start the docker service
+Enable and start the docker service.
+This will restart DShield-SIEM when the server is rebooted.

 $ sudo systemctl enable docker.service<br>
 $ sudo systemctl start docker.service<br>